1898–99 Aston Villa F.C. season

-The 1898–99 English football season was Aston Villa's 11th season in the Football League First Division, the top flight of English football.
+The 1898–99 English football season was Aston Villa's 11th season in the Football League, the top flight of English football.
 Villa were champions for an unequalled fourth time.

+Tommy Bowman was ever-present in the League campaign.
 There were debuts for Walter Leigh, Albert Wilkes, Billy Haggart, Frank Bedingfield, Bobby Templeton and Ralph Gaudie (5).
+To ensure a competitive campaign Burslem Port Vale signed striker Howard Harvey from Aston Villa for £50 to bolster what remained a semi-professional squad.